netdata/netdata/docs/contributing/style-guide.md

 ```

 !!! note

-    Avoid using directional language to orient readers, because not every reader can use instructions like "look at the top-left corner" to find their way around an interface.
+    Whenever possible, avoid using directional language to orient readers, because not every reader can use instructions like "look at the top-left corner" to find their way around an interface.

+    If you feel that you must use directional language, perhaps use an [image](#images) (with proper alt text) instead.

+    We're also working to establish standards for how we refer to certain elements of the Netdata's web interface.
+We'll include that in this style guide as soon as it's complete.

 ### Language-specific syntax highlighting in code blocks